-At the time of the popularization of the kawaii movement, some childish writing styles called burikko-ji, maru-ji, koneko-ji and manga-ji which involved stylized letters, rounded and with childlike characteristics such as hearts, stars and kittens.
+At the time of the popularization of the kawaii movement, some childish writing styles emerged called burikko-ji, maru-ji, koneko-ji and manga-ji which involved stylized, rounded letters with childlike features such as hearts, stars and kittens.

 It also refers to girls who live drawing kaomoji in texts or simply use lots of cute emoticons in electronic text messages.
-Not all girls who use this style of writing can be categorized as a girl burikko.
+Not all girls who use this writing style can be categorized as a girl. burikko.

 What clothes do burikko wear?
-What hairstyle styles do they do?
-Now let's look at some of the styles and looks of the burikko.
+What hairstyles do they do?
+Now let's see some styles and appearance of the burikko.

-At burikko they will usually wear short skirts, even in heavy rain or wind.
-If they decide to wear pants, they will usually be short and high pants because they avoid hiding their legs.
+At burikko will usually wear short skirts, even in heavy rain or wind.
+If they choose to wear pants, they will usually be short and tall pants because they avoid hiding their legs.
 They also like one-piece dresses, they are always cute clothes with flashy features.

-Unlike the girls in Harajuku, burikko avoid bright colors, prefer light colors mixed with colors like pastel, pink and purple.
-Even so colors like red and blue can be present in some pieces.
+Unlike the Harajuku girls, the burikko avoid bright colors, prefer light colors mixed with colors like pastel, pink and purple.
+Even so, colors such as red and blue may be present in some pieces.
 White and pink are the most used colors because they express purity and femininity.

-Burikko also like flowers, ribbons, lace and ruffles.
-Some like lace materials and call for transparency.
-Ruffles are present on the sleeves, skirt and even the handles of the bags.
+Burikko are also fond of flowers, ribbons, lace and ruffles.
+Some like lace materials and appeal to transparency.
+Ruffles are present on the sleeves, skirt and even on the handles of the bags.

-Burikko's fashion cares a lot about details.
-For example, nails, smartphone cases, earphones, wallets, regular holders, business card holders, scarves, bags, scarf cases, socks, etc. Generally cute objects are chosen that differ from the traditional.
+Burikko fashion cares a lot about details.
+For example nails, smartphone cases, headphones, wallets, regular holders, business card holders, scarves, bags, scarf cases, socks, etc. Cute objects are usually chosen that differ from the traditional.

-Some burikko they often use long sleeves that cover up to their fingertips called moesode [萌え袖].
-Already the legs are exposed creating the famous absolute territory Zettai Ryouiki.
+Some burikko often wear long sleeves that cover up to the fingertip called moesode [萌え袖].
+The legs are exposed creating the famous absolute territory Zettai Ryouiki.

-Usually girls burikko they also have a children's hairstyle, usually the famous twin tail or double tail, which consists of tying the hair in both ears.
-There is currently no rule, but we can see such anime hair, Idols and maids.
+usually the girls burikko They also have a childish hairstyle, usually the famous twin tail or double tail, which consists of tying the hair in both ears.
+Currently there is no rule, but we can see such hair in anime, Idols and maids.

-Another popular hairstyle is the bangs, some even cover the eyebrows or eyes.
-It seems like something complicated to do, taking hours of dedication every morning.
-Other girls claim that short hair that looks even masculine, has positive results because it becomes friendly to men.
+Another popular hairstyle is bangs, some even cover the eyebrows or eyes.
+It seems like a complicated thing to do, taking hours of dedication every morning.
+Other girls claim that short hair that looks even masculine has positive results because it becomes men friendly.

-In addition to the characteristics and behavior mentioned above, being burikko it involves having some special skills that also define that culture.
+In addition to the characteristics and behaviors mentioned above, being burikko it involves having some special skills that also define that culture.

 Usually a Burikko girl is good at acting.
 She can even shed fake tears if she wants to.

-Regardless of her true intentions, she can pretend to be anyone at ease.
-They like to act and receive praise, so many are famous Idols.
+Regardless of her true intentions, she can pretend to be anyone at will.
+They like to act and receive praise, so many are famous idols.

-Girls who have burikko behavior have a wide view called a horse view (they have a 350 degree view).
+Girls who have burikko behavior have a wide vision called horse vision (they have 350 degree vision).
 They can observe as much as possible around them and can manipulate situations and adapt flirtations.

-Another skill is high absorption, girls need to learn and practice the gestures, often observing the people around them and how they react to these gestures.
-Usually new girls burikko they need to imitate others, usually famous Idols, so the absorption ability.
+Another skill is high absorption, girls need to learn and practice gestures, often observing people around them and how they react to these gestures. usually new girls burikko need to imitate others, usually famous idols, hence the absorption ability.

-Other positive points and skills to stand out in burikko are:
+Other strengths and skills to excel in burikko are: